11 Examples of How AI is Used in Business in 2026

 These capabilities are just a few of the many ways AI is used in business.
 However, while AI can offer significant benefits, human expertise and intelligence are necessary to ensure accuracy and credibility of critical business processes.

-11 applications of AI in small businesses
+11 examples of how AI is used in business

 AI applications include: